ccervera1/ccervera1.github.io/readme.txt

 5. What classmates or other individuals did you consult as part of this assignment?
 What did you discuss?
+    Discussed with friends on what should traditionally be included in portfolio.
+Various student portfolios included bios, skill sets, and projects

 6. Is there anything special we need to know in order to run your code?
+    N/A